klyed/hivesmartchain/docs/reference/vent.md

 Vent operates in log mode where all matched events are inserted - and so log mode operates as an append-only log.
 Note there is no explicit setting for mode - it depends on the presence or absence of a `"Primary": true` entry in one of the `FieldMappings` of a projection (see below for an example).

 Vent writes each block of updates atomically and is guaranteed to be crash tolerant.
 If the Vent process is killed it will resume at the last written height.
-Burrow stores all previous events in its state so even if you delete the Vent database it can be regenerated deterministically.
+HiveSmartChain stores all previous events in its state so even if you delete the Vent database it can be regenerated deterministically.
 This feature being a core feature of Vent.

 ## Projections